groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 3.7.5 (2025-02-10) =
+* FIXED Adding steps to the beginning of a funnel not working.
+* FIXED Composed email message contact wiped after enabling CC or BCC.

 = 3.7.4.1 (2025-01-21) =
 * HOT FIX Update script not working if one of the Groundhogg's custom roles was deleted.